alessiobo/Node-Exercices/README.md

-# JWT Auth part 1
+# JWT Auth part 3
 Do
-Create users table in Postgres DB.
-Set up Passport authentication with JWT.
-Use SECRET key from .env
+Create route:
+GET /users/logout: log user out (removes JWT from user in DB).
+Create authorize middleware and use it in routes that require it (protected routes).
+Restrict file upload of planet images to users.
 Use
-Use passport and passport-jwt packages

-Create users table SQL query:
+SQL query:

-DROP TABLE IF EXISTS users;

-CREATE TABLE users (
+UPDATE users
-  id SERIAL NOT NULL PRIMARY KEY, username TEXT NOT NULL, password TEXT NOT NULL, token TEXT
-);
-Use dotenv package

-Create .env file and store SECRET key

-Check
-Use Postman to test the routes.
+SET token=NULL
+WHERE id=$1;
+Make sure that $1 is the user's id passport.authenticate() in authorize function set session to false in passport.authetnicate (2nd param) when successful, do: req.user = user (user comes from (err, user) cb func that passport.authenticate provides (3rd param))